CLI Commands

 Add KickJS packages with their required peer dependencies automatically resolved.

-kick add graphql # installs @forinda/kickjs-graphql + graphql
+kick add swagger # installs @forinda/kickjs-swagger

 kick add queue:bullmq # installs queue package + bullmq + ioredis

-kick add --list # show all available packages (same as kick list)| Flag | Description |
+kick add --list # show core packages (alias: kick list)

 |---|---|

---pm <manager> | Package manager override (auto-detected from lockfile) |
+--pm <manager> | Package manager override (auto-detected via the chain above) |

 -D, --dev | Install as dev dependency |

---list | List all available packages (same as kick list) |
+--list | List packages (core only by default) |

 kick generate (kick g)